pandelig/personal-website-svelte/src/lib/articles/GithubActionsAndTekton1.md

 * Add More Steps: Include steps for building a package, running more complex tests (using `pytest`, for example), or even deploying to a simple hosting service (like GitHub Pages if it were a web project).
 * Explore More Events: Trigger the workflow on issue creation or on a schedule.
-* Use Secrets: Store sensitive data like API keys securely using GitHub Secrets and reference them in your workflow. *Further Learning:* [Using secrets in GitHub Actions (GitHub Docs)](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)
+* Use Secrets: Store sensitive data like API keys securely using GitHub Secrets and reference them in your workflow.
+[Using secrets in GitHub Actions (GitHub Docs)](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)

 ## Wrapping up Step 1